Prices include: recoil pad installed, action glass bedded, and sanded and oiled.

 Bench Rest, 10 meter, Field Target, etc.: $Call for quote.

 Above prices are based on fairly simple standard curves.
 Additional curves may add to cost.
 For example a standard forearm with straight lines can be shaped on the belt sander.
 A forearm with an undercurve, or stepped shape, can not be shaped so easily and takes more labor.
+Figure one hour shop time per additional curve.

 Most masters created for free with the donation of a factory wood stock as the starting point.
 Some masters may incur so much labor I must charge.